alexlm78/KChess/README.md

 # KChess

-Implementacion of Chess as final proyect for OBC Course.
+Implementacion of Chess as final proyect for OBC, using C# on Visual Studio 2022 and WPF.